 - Engaging in federal infrastructure policy deliberations in the coming months to ensure that carbon capture and CO2 pipeline infrastructure are part of the equation;

 - Maintaining robust federal support for carbon capture research, development, and demonstration to help bring the next generation of carbon capture technologies into the marketplace; and

 - Working with governors, state policymakers and local stakeholders to support deployment of carbon capture, pipeline infrastructure, and CO2 utilization and storage projects around the country.

-The Carbon Capture Coalition is co-convened by the Center for Climate and Energy Solutions (C2ES) and the Great Plains Institute (GPI).
+The Carbon Capture Coalition is convened by the Great Plains Institute (GPI).